The FAQ's below relate to the Cycle to Work scheme and the Taxsaver scheme.

 You are responsible for maintaining the bike for your own use.
 Your local shop will be able to advise you about necessary servicing depending on how you use your bike.
 They are also likely to give your bike a first free service once you have bedded it in.

 Under the terms of the purchase agreement the order is non-cancellable.
 This means that you will need to settle all outstanding monies before you leave.
-The outstanding balances will be deducted from your final net salary payment.
+The outstanding balances will be deducted from your final gross salary payment.

 Your pension contributions are payable on your full salary.
 Consequently, your pension and related benefits are not affected by the sacrifice.